tomoya-sasaki/Code_Tips/README.md

 # Code_Tips
 Efficient ways to write codes in `Python`, `R`, and `C/C++`.<br>
-How to use `ArcGIS/ArcPy` will also be added.
+How to use `ArcGIS/ArcPy` is also added.

 ## How to write
 * Please use following code.